 So, I hope that this insight did help you in deciding what theme you should pick for yourself.

-But if that doesn’t happen, then check out this list of amazing paid Shopify themes.
+But if that doesn’t happen, check out this list of unique paid Shopify themes.

 Now, tell me in the comments below about which theme have you decided to get for your Shopify store?
-I’m sure that your decisions and explanation could help others to further ease their Shopify theme choosing decision.
+I’m sure your decisions and explanation could help others further ease their Shopify theme choice.